 Fortunately, all of these can be corrected quite easily.
 In most cases all it really takes is changing the wording of your offer to make sure that people who sign up for your lists really know exactly what they will be getting from you – and how often.

 If your reaction to that advice is “But if I tell them exactly what they’ll be getting, many fewer people will sign up,” well, then, perhaps it’s time to rethink your emailing model altogether.
-Because if you don’t, eventually the ISPs and blacklists are going to rethink it for you.
+Because if you don’t, eventually the ISPs, inbox providers, and blocklists are going to rethink it for you.

 Your homework for today is to go back to where your subscribers sign up for your lists, pretending that you are an end user coming to your site for the first time, and ask yourself “Given what I see here, what would *I* expect when I signed up for this mailing list?”
 Then ask yourself – is that really what you’re giving them?